ohscar/rmalloc/doc/paper/design.rst

 ~~~~~~~~~~~~
 ..
 X X X (gres, DONE): jag har ju algoritm-adhd, så det kanske bara är jag, men fundera över om en bild hade varit bra här.

-Compacting uses a greedy Lisp-2-style compacting algorithm (R. Jones, R. Lins, 1997), see section :ref:`compact-heap`
+Compacting uses a greedy Lisp-2-style compacting algorithm Jones & Lins (1997), see section :ref:`compact-heap`
 for a step-by-step version and section :ref:`rmcompact` for
 an explanation with figures.
 In short, blocks are moved closer to bottom of the heap (if possible), otherwise the first
 block (or blocks) to fit in the unused space is moved there.
 The first case happens if there are no locked blocks
-between the unused space and next used (but not locked) block.
-Simply moving the memory blocks and updating pointers is
+between the unused space and next used (but not locked) block, simply moving the memory blocks and updating pointers is
 enough.
 A quick operation that leaves no remainding holes.
 If however there are any locked blocks between the unused
 space and the next used block, obviously only blocks with a total length of less than or equal the size of the unused
 space can be moved there.
 The algorithm is greedy and takes the first block that fits.
 More than one adjacent block that